haddockapp/haddockapp/atp.md

 #### Scenario 6: Adding a new authorization method - Deploy Key

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, we provided you a valid deploy key in the appendices zip files.
+> If you are testing on the `dev.haddock.ovh` environment, we provided you a valid deploy key in the appendices zip files.

 - **Objective:** Test the functionality of adding a new Deploy Key authorization in the application.
 - **Prerequisites:**